What is Universal Credit?

 Universal Credit (UC) is a new benefit for working age people on a low income or out of work.

-It is being introduced gradually as part of the government’s welfare reform and will replace six ‘means tested’ benefits (legacy benefits):
+It has been introduced as part of the government’s welfare reform and will replace six ‘means tested’ benefits (legacy benefits):

 - Child Tax Credit

 - Housing Benefit

 - Income-based Job Seekers

 - Income-based Employment Support Allowances